DeepLearnI/demo-project/TUTORIAL.md

 * `--entrypoint` is the name of the script to run, it defaults to `main.py` but can be specified manually

-For guidance on this command, you can always use
+For more guidance on this command, you can always use

 ```bash
 foundations deploy --help